noahehall/theBookOfNoah/web_technoligies/core/server-side-web/catchall.md

 	- cookies
 		- storage for data inside a browser
 		- the browser attaches the cookies associated with a domain on each request ot that domain
+		- can only be sent to the domain which set the cookie
 	- request headers
 		- contain metadata about the request
 	- request body